dbeaudoinfortin/SandBoxSimulator/README.md

 Note that repositioning of the camera clears the trace history of the objects when object path tracing is enabled.

 # Performance Notes
-- SandBox Simulator takes advantage of multithreading and will run best on Dual-Core or Quad-Core processors.
+- SandBox Simulator takes advantage of multi-threading and will run best on Dual-Core or Quad-Core processors.
 This allows all rendering and overhead to run on one core while calculations run on the other.
 - The sample simulations in the Test Simulations directory may run at different speeds depending on your machine.
 You can change the speed of a simulation by increasing or decreasing the time step, often at the expense of accuracy.
 As a reference, the sample Figure 8, included in the Simulations folder, runs at about 2 400 000 calculations per second on a Core 2 Duo E6600 (2.4GHz).
 - Reducing time step and increasing the number of calculations per second does not always improve accuracy due to the limitations of floating point numbers.
 - Since SandBox Simulator is calculation heavy, its performance is based primarily on the performance of the floating point unit of the processor.
 This means that overall performance tends to vary linearly with the clock speed of the processor more than anything else.